EmbySupport/Emby.Docs/Alexa.md

 - Every command needs to start with: **Alexa, tell/ask m. b. home  -to [insert command]**
 - Alternatively, you can start an Emby session with: **Alexa, - start/begin/open m. b. home**
   The benefit of using an Emby session is it allows you to give  multiple commands without needing to invoke Emby for as long  as the session is active.
 Sessions are automatically terminated after 8 seconds of inactivity (when the blue ring of your Alexa device fades).
-- You can stop whatever Alexa is doing with: **Alexa, cancel/ nevermind**.
+- You can stop whatever Alexa is doing with: **Alexa, cancel/ never-mind**.
 Alexa will also abandon your request if you don't reply within 8 seconds
 - Not all commands are compatible with every Emby apps.
 If you encounter an issue, post here
 - To direct a command to a specific player, append **on another player** or **on [player name]** to the end of your command
 - Here is the list of supported media types: